rust-lang/cargo/src/doc/build-script.md

 This section states that for the target `x86_64-unknown-linux-gnu` the library named `foo` has the metadata specified.
-This metadata is the same as the metadata generated as if the build script had run, providing a number of key/value pairs where the `rustc-flags` key is slightly special.
+This metadata is the same as the metadata generated as if the build script had run, providing a number of key/value pairs where the `rustc-flags`, `rustc-link-search`, and `rustc-link-lib` keys are slightly special.

 With this configuration, if a package declares that it links to `foo` then the build script will **not** be compiled or run, and the metadata specified will